librosa/librosa/docs/tutorial.rst

     hop_length = 64

-sets the *hop length* for the subsequent analysis.
+sets the :term:`hop length` for the subsequent analysis.
 This is number of samples to advance between subsequent audio frames.
 Here, we've set the hop length to 64 samples, which at 22KHz, comes to ``64.0 / 22050 ~= 2.9ms``.